-I currently serve as Assistant Secretary for Management and Budget at the Department.
+I currently serve as Assistant Secretary for Management and Budget at the De-partment.
 I have served Dr. Sullivan in this position since May 8, 1989.
-Before that

-I served on the transition team at HHS.
+Before that I served on the transition team at HHS.

 I have served in positions of ever-increasing responsibility at HHS since coming to the Health Care Financing Administration in December of 1984 as a Special Assistant to Dr. Carolyne K. Davis, then Administrator of HCFA.
-I have served as Acting Associate Administrator for Operations at HCFA; then as the first Director of the which I believe was excellent preparation for the challenges I've since faced.
+I have served as Acting Associate Administrator for Operations at HCFA; then as the first Director of the Office of PrePaid Health Care.
+Before coming to HHS, I spent 15 years in the Group Health Insurance Industry which I believe was excellent preparation for the challenges I've since faced.
+In my current role I have had a broad range of management and policy responsibilities while at the same time developing an excellent working relationship with Dr. Sullivan.